 1. Take “before” pictures.
 Believe me, when you’re done you’ll wish you had documentation of where you started.

 This poor chair had definitely seen better days.
 The caning was falling apart, and the seat was dirty and dingy.
 Other than that I liked its lines and knew it would be perfect for my office.

 (Speaking of “before” pictures, this one was taken before we finished our herringbone wood tile floor makeover.)

 2. Take it apart, gently.
 In this case, I separated what was left of the caning from the back and pulled up the seat.

 I wanted to reuse the seat board, instead of sourcing and cutting a new board, so I carefully removed the staples and upholstery.

 3. Sand, prep, and paint the frame.
 Be sure to completely sand first, or use a good primer.
 Otherwise you’ll get bubbles in your new paint and it will be hard to get a good finish.
 Especially with glossy paint, you need a good clean surface.

-5. Now for the hard part.
-Carefully stretch and staple the first (back) layer of fabric to the back frame.
+5. Now add the main upholstery.
+Carefully stretch and staple the first (back) layer of fabric to the back frame, using a staple gun and 1/4in.
+T50 staples.
 Here I chose a contrasting fabric to add interest.

-Then fix the frame where you (oh wait, that was me) staple through it with a wayward staple gun.
+Then fix the frame where you (oh wait, that was me!) stapled through it with a wayward staple gun.